Case study: People Management and Organisational Politics

 Q1.
 "Business World indulges in Organisational Politics by showing carrots of Career Planning".
 Comment.

-Reply: - The business world could be indulging in organisational politics by showing the carrots of career planning.
-However, in the case at hand neither the management played the politics nor did they do career planning.
+Reply: The business world could be indulging in organizational politics by showing the carrots of career planning.
+However, in the case at hand, neither the management played the politics nor did they do career planning.

 There is no reference to a career plan for Joseph.
 Neither did he make a career plan on his own nor did HR professionals make it nor did his HOD.